cristidragomir97/robocore-cli/README.md

 **Description**: The stage step is where each component's container image is prepared with all its required dependencies, but without compiling or adding the actual application code yet.
 During this step, for every package:

-* The base image (e.g., a minimal ROS image) is pulled.
+* The base image is checked for changes and rebuilt only if needed (using hash-based caching).
 * Any system dependencies (like via apt) and ROS packages from remote repositories (defined via VCS, e.g., Git) are installed into the container.
-* The container ends up with a fully configured environment, ready for building the component’s code in a consistent, reproducible way.
+* The container ends up with a fully configured environment, ready for building the component's code in a consistent, reproducible way.
 * The `docker-compose.yaml` files for each host get updated with the new containers and their settings.

+For components using `image` or `build` fields, the stage step handles their Docker builds or skips building entirely for external images.

 **Flags**
 - `--refresh`: Just refreshes the `docker-compose.yaml` files, skipping any build step
+- `--force-base`: Force rebuild of the base image even if cached (useful after manual changes)
+- `-c, --component <name>`: Stage only the specified component
 ---

 ### build